gt-cec/tmm-hri-ros/README.md

 Run `main.py` to start a ROS node that listens for RGB and Depth topics and maintains two belief states (robot and inferred human).

-If you are using a RealSense camera and have the RealSense library installed, run `camera.py` to set up a relay to the ROS nodes used by the belief state maintainer
+If you are using a RealSense camera and have the RealSense library installed, run `camera.py` to start a relay to the ROS nodes used by `main.py`.

+If you are using a Stretch RE2 robot, or a rosbag from that robot, it will use those topics.

+`main.py` will